Oil Boom at Pithole Creek

 Frazier hired a diviner to search along Pithole Creek, which smelled like “sulfur and brimstone,” according to historian Douglas Wayne Houck.
 “He went to the creek and followed the diviner around until the forked twig dipped, pointing to a specific spot on the ground,” Houck noted in 2014.

-With the science of petroleum geology still in the future, the young U.S. oil industry already had begun drilling its first “dry holes.”
+Exploration techniques would improve, but with the science of petroleum geology still in the future, the oil industry (soon natural gas) already had begun drilling the first “dry holes.”

 Pennsylvania Oil Geysers